Team and Advisors

 Terry Vogt - Managing Director, Finance AdvisorLatin American Investment Banking

-- Experienced in international finance and private equity investments; directed a program on conservation finance at The Gordon and Betty Moore Foundation; former Deputy Director General of IICA, a multi-lateral organization dealing with rural sustainable development and agriculture in Latin America; founder of a boutique investment bank focused on Latin America; director of global funding and head of international investment banking at Wells Fargo Bank.
-Member of the foundation board of CATIE, Central American graduate school and research institution in agriculture, sustainable development, and climate change.
+- Experienced in international finance and private equity investments Mr. Vogt directed a program on conservation finance at The Gordon and Betty Moore Foundation, was the former Deputy Director General of IICA, a multi-lateral organization dealing with rural sustainable development and agriculture in Latin America, and founded of a boutique investment bank focused on Latin America.
+Mr. Vogt was the Director of Global Funding and Head of International Investment Banking at Wells Fargo Bank and is a member of the foundation board of CATIE, Central American graduate school and research institution in agriculture, sustainable development, and climate change.
 He has a degree in Latin American History from Harvard, an MBA in Operations Research from the University of Colorado, is a Returned Peace Corps Volunteer, and in 1996 was awarded the Order of Rio Branco by President Fernando Henrique Cardoso of Brazil.

-Sierra Chappell, PrincipalCorporate Finance, Contracts and Trust Fund Administration
+Sierra Chappell Gannon, PrincipalCorporate Finance, Contracts and Trust Fund Administration

 - Joined Terra Global Capital in May 2009.
-Sierra manages Terra’s financial operations including the management of project budgets.
-She also manages Terra’s Human Resources department for its offices in Washington, D.C. and San Francisco.
-She brings to Terra Global a strong background in administrative and financial workflow, data research and analysis and business development.
+Ms. Gannon manages Terra’s financial operations including the management of project budgets.
+She also manages Terra’s Human Resources department for its offices in Washington, D.C., Colombia and San Francisco.
+Ms. Gannon brings to Terra Global a strong background in administrative and financial workflow, data research and analysis and business development.
 Prior to her work with Terra Global Capital she was in consulting and worked on business cases for communities and hospitals implementing health information systems.
 She earned an undergraduate degree from The George Washington University in International Affairs and Contemporary Cultures and Societies.

 Kevin Brennan, CFA - Finance AdvisorInvestor Networks, Carbon Fund Management

-- Kevin first trained as a portfolio management analyst at Merrill Lynch Investment Managers — now BlackRock — before moving into Institutional Sales and Product Specialist roles, including working on the initial capital raising for the BlackRock New Energy Technology Fund.
-Influenced also by the early development of emissions markets, Kevin was drawn to sustainability and pursued a Masters in Environmental Management, focusing on climate, environmental and natural resource economics.
+- Mr. Brennan first trained as a portfolio management analyst at Merrill Lynch Investment Managers — now BlackRock — before moving into Institutional Sales and Product Specialist roles, including working on the initial capital raising for the BlackRock New Energy Technology Fund.
+Influenced also by the early development of emissions markets, Mr. Brennan was drawn to sustainability and pursued a Masters in Environmental Management, focusing on climate, environmental and natural resource economics.
 Subsequent roles combined project finance at HSBC with further product specialist work at the London-based fund-of-hedge-funds International Asset Management.
-Kevin has further experience with emissions reductions projects globally, working on the launch and portfolio structuring of the Natsource Carbon Asset Pool (multi-sector) in London and the Terra Bella Forest and Land-Use Carbon Fund at Terra Global Capital in San Francisco.
+Mr. Brennan has further experience with emissions reductions projects globally, working on the launch and portfolio structuring of the Natsource Carbon Asset Pool (multi-sector) in London and the Terra Bella Forest and Land-Use Carbon Fund at Terra Global .
 The Terra Bella Forest and Land-Use Carbon Fund was selected for an anchor commitment from OPIC, the US development finance bank, in a competitive tender in 2011.
-Kevin's role at Equilibrium Capital gives him the opportunity to work across diversified sectors in capital raising and the structuring of investor-operator partnerships across real asset classes.
-Kevin completed his BCom bachelor’s degree in Economics and Business at the University of Edinburgh, including an exchange year at one of France’s leading business schools, Ecole Superieure des Affaires in Grenoble.
+Mr. Brennan's current role at Equilibrium Capital gives him the opportunity to work across diversified sectors in capital raising and the structuring of investor-operator partnerships across real asset classes.
+Mr. Brennan completed his BCom bachelor’s degree in Economics and Business at the University of Edinburgh, including an exchange year at one of France’s leading business schools, Ecole Superieure des Affaires in Grenoble.
 He completed his Masters in Environmental Management at the University of New South Wales in Sydney and is a Chartered Financial Analyst.

 Nicole Rossell - Co-head Terra Latin America, Senior Portfolio Manager Terra Bella Colombia FundConservation Finance, SME Development